Akzo Nobel (OTCMKTS:AKZOY) Downgraded by Deutsche Bank Aktiengesellschaft

-Akzo Nobel (OTCMKTS:AKZOY) was downgraded by equities researchers at Deutsche Bank Aktiengesellschaft from a “buy” rating to a “hold” rating in a note issued to investors on Tuesday, The Fly reports.
+Deutsche Bank Aktiengesellschaft cut shares of Akzo Nobel (OTCMKTS:AKZOY) from a buy rating to a hold rating in a research note issued to investors on Tuesday morning, The Fly reports.

-A number of other research firms have also weighed in on AKZOY.
-Berenberg Bank restated a “buy” rating on shares of Akzo Nobel in a research note on Thursday, January 14th.
-UBS Group cut shares of Akzo Nobel from a “buy” rating to a “neutral” rating in a research report on Tuesday, December 8th.
-Morgan Stanley reissued an “overweight” rating on shares of Akzo Nobel in a report on Wednesday, September 23rd.
-Zacks Investment Research downgraded Akzo Nobel from a “buy” rating to a “hold” rating in a report on Tuesday, January 12th.
-Finally, Redburn Partners lowered Akzo Nobel from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 12th.
-Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Akzo Nobel has a consensus rating of “Buy” and a consensus price target of $36.00.
+Several other brokerages also recently commented on AKZOY.
+Barclays restated an overweight rating on shares of Akzo Nobel in a research report on Thursday, December 3rd.
+Redburn Partners downgraded shares of Akzo Nobel from a buy rating to a neutral rating in a research report on Tuesday, January 12th.
+Societe Generale restated a buy rating on shares of Akzo Nobel in a research report on Friday, October 23rd.
+Berenberg Bank restated a buy rating on shares of Akzo Nobel in a research report on Thursday, January 14th.
+Finally, Morgan Stanley reiterated an overweight rating on shares of Akzo Nobel in a research report on Wednesday, September 23rd.
+Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+The company presently has an average rating of Buy and an average target price of $40.00.

 Akzo Nobel N.V. operates as a paints and coatings company worldwide.
 It offers decorative paints, including paints, lacquers, and varnishes; a range of mixing machines and color concepts for the building and renovation industry; and specialty coatings for metal, wood, and other building materials.
 The company also provides performance coatings to protect and enhance ships, cars, aircraft, yachts, architectural components, consumer goods, and oil and gas facilities.